Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Comparison with the Dirichlet-Neumann Scheme

 where $\mu_{max}$ is the maximum eigenvalue of the added mass operator $\mathcal M_A$.
 It was also shown in \cite{causin2005added} that the maximum eigenvalue $\mu_{max}$ is associated with the aspect ratio of the fluid domain $R/L$.
 The smaller that aspect ratio (the more slender the domain), the larger the maximum eigenvalue $\mu_{max}$.

 Going back to equation \eqref{StructureFinal}, one can now see that there is no added mass operator associated with the kinematically coupled $\beta$-scheme.
-The right hand side of equation \eqref{StructureFinal} is an iterative procedure which can be written in terms of the initial pressure and of the external (in/out) pressure data.
-There is no added mass operator $\mathcal M_A$ that appears in \eqref{StructureFinal}.
-Thus, for $0 \le \beta \le 1$, the kinematically coupled $\beta$-scheme does not suffer from the added mass effect for any of the choices of $\rho_s h$, $\rho_f$, and domain sizes.
+The right hand side of equation \eqref{StructureFinal} is an iterative procedure which can be written in terms of the initial pressure and of the external (in/out) pressure data, which, we showed, converges for $0 \le \beta \le 1$.
+Thus, for $0 \le \beta \le 1$, the kinematically coupled $\beta$-scheme does not suffer from the added mass effect for any choice of the parameters in the problem.
+A side-by-side comparison between the two schemes is shown in the block-diagrams in Figure~\ref{classical_scheme}.